 There are issues with down should it get wet that could cause failure to loft up and without this loft, it can’t help hold in and maintain warmth which could be dangerous on the trail.

-Down when treated well and cared for can last decades with many reporting they are still using down-insulated gear for 20+ years and that it still provides the same warmth today as when they bought it, a key benefit to the more expensive down gears.
+Down when treated well and cared for can last decades with many reporting they have still using down-insulated gear for 20+ years and that it still provides the same warmth today as when they bought it, a key benefit to the more expensive down gears.

 Additionally, there are people who don’t choose to use down whether that is for belief reasons, like veganism, or due to allergies where synthetics will need to be the primary option.